vincecampanale/blog/_posts/2016-12-09-factorialize-a-number.markdown

 ---

 While "factorialize" is far from being a real word, this is a real challenge.
-Our task is this: given an integer, return the factorial of that integer.
+The task is this: given an integer, return the factorial of that integer.
 For example, `factorialize(5)` should return `5 * 4 * 3 * 2 * 1` which equals `120`.

-This challenge (also from the Free Code Camp "Basic Algorithm Scripting" tasks) can be done in numerous ways.
-I'll provide two solutions for you here.
+This challenge (from the Free Code Camp "Basic Algorithm Scripting" tasks) can be done in numerous ways, and I'm sure there's a better way to do it, but I'll provide two solutions I thought of for you here.

 The first solution I'll provide was created by yours truly a couple of months ago when I was first learning to code.